 Pros and cons of selling a property off-market

-When it comes to selling a property, there are a range of options available to homeowners.
-While most vendors choose to sell by private treaty or auction, it’s also possible to sell a property off-market.
+sell by private treaty or auction, it’s also possible to sell a property off-market.

 Off-market normally just means that the property is sold without it ever being listed.
 This can be with the help of an agent, or privately.